 How to register your Ocean Signal PLB1 – country by country

-Owning an Ocean Signal rescueME PLB1 is an important step toward increased safety at sea, in the air, or on land.
-However, for the emergency beacon to function optimally and for rescue services to respond quickly in an emergency, it must be registered with the correct national authority.
+Owning an Ocean Signal rescueME PLB1 is an important step towards increased safety at sea, in the air, or on land.
+However, for the emergency beacon to function optimally and for rescue services to act quickly in an emergency, it must be registered with the correct national authority.

-Here is an overview of how to register your PLB1 in different Scandinavian countries – with direct links where available.
+Here is an overview of how to register your PLB1 in various Scandinavian countries – with direct links where available.

 PLB1 – Your Personal Lifeline in Emergencies

-A PLB1 (Personal Locator Beacon) is a personal emergency transmitter that sends a distress signal via the global Cospas-Sarsat satellite network.
-When the device is activated, your exact location is transmitted directly to the rescue services, enabling a quick response.
-To allow rescuers to identify you and act effectively, your PLB1 must be registered with accurate contact details and usage information.
+A PLB1 (Personal Locator Beacon) is a personal emergency beacon that sends an emergency signal via the global Cospas-Sarsat satellite network.
+When the unit is activated, your exact position is transmitted directly to the rescue services, enabling a rapid response.
+For rescue services to identify you and act effectively, your PLB1 must be registered with correct contact details and usage information.

-Please note that your PLB1 must be coded for the country where it is registered for the registration to work properly.
+Please note that your PLB1 must be coded for the country where you are registered for the registration to work correctly.

-All owners and operators of 406 MHz emergency beacons – including ELT, PLB, and EPIRB – should register their devices.
-Registration information is crucial for rescue operations in an emergency and increases your chances of receiving fast and effective assistance.
+All owners and operators of 406 MHz emergency beacons – including ELT, PLB, and EPIRB – should register their units.
+The registration information is crucial for the work of rescue services in an emergency and increases your chances of quick and effective help.

-Vessels subject to the SOLAS Convention and aircraft operating under ICAO regulations are required to register their emergency beacons.
-In addition, several national authorities, such as Traficom in Finland, require 406 MHz devices to be registered.
+Vessels covered by the SOLAS convention and aircraft subject to ICAO regulations are required to register their emergency beacons.
+In addition, several national authorities, such as Traficom in Finland, require 406 MHz units to be registered.

 Sweden

-A PLB1 may be used both at sea and on land.
+A PLB1 may be used at sea and on land.

-The user must create an account and register their device with the IBRD (International Beacon Registration Database).
+The user creates an account and registers their unit with the IBRD (International Beacon Registration Database).

 Finland

-A PLB1 may be used both at sea and on land.
+A PLB1 may be used at sea and on land.

-The user must first apply for a “serialized number from the database of the Finnish Transport and Communications Agency (Traficom),” which is then programmed into the PLB1 by the supplier before delivery.
-The user must then create an account and register their device with the IBRD (International Beacon Registration Database).
+The user must first apply for a "serialized number from the database of the Finnish Transport and Communication Agency (Traficom)" which is then programmed into the PLB1 by the supplier before delivery.
+The user creates an account and registers their unit with the IBRD (International Beacon Registration Database).

 Denmark